S.Africa Urges Vaccines without Delay As Cases Surge - UrduPoint

 Children aged from 12 years are eligible for vaccines in South Africa.

-With adequate supplies of the Johnson & Johnson and Pfizer shots, the government has set a target of vaccinating 70 percent of the population by year's end.
+With adequate supplies of the Johnson & Johnson and Pfizer shots, the government had initially wanted to vaccinate around 70 percent of the population by year's end, has moved that target to March 2022.

 Seeking to overcome vaccine hesitancy, the authorities at the weekend opened up pop-up sites offering jabs at shopping malls, bus stations, airports, churches and recreation centres.

+"We have a responsibility to ensure that our workplaces are guided by the highest standards of health and safety," MTN president Ralph Mupita said in the statement.

+South Africa's largest health insurance company Discovery, which introduced a mandatory vaccination police in September, said last week that 94 percent of its staff are now vaccinated.

-Highly populated Gauteng province, which hosts the capital Pretoria and the financial hub, Johannesburg, accounts for most infections.
+Meantime, highly populated Gauteng province, which hosts the capital Pretoria and the financial hub, Johannesburg, accounts for most of the current wave of infections.

-It is in Gauteng province where the first cases of Omicron were detected last month following a cluster of cases at a university.
+The first cases of Omicron were detected last month in Gauteng province following a cluster of cases at a university.